Home

 By 1942, George was living for a short time at 231 Winfield Terrace in Union, New Jersey.
 As all men were required to do, he registered for the draft.
 His draft registration record describes him as 5 feet 6 inches in height, weighing 150 pounds.
 He had gray eyes, gray hair and a ruddy complexion.
 Eventually, he moved back to Irvington.

 After living most of his life in Irvington, George moved ten miles further west to Chatham, New Jersey in 1971.
 I remember attending his 85th birthday party there in November of 1971.
 Here's a photo from that event.
 George died there on March 22, 1974 at the age of 87.
 He is buried with Katie in Clinton Cemetery.
-Their daughter, Katherine Bauer, who later spelled her name as Catherine, married someone named Gorhan.

 George and Katie's daughter Anna Margaret Bauer was born in Irvington on October 2, 1915.
 In 1939, Anna married Henry "Harry" Francis Bangert, Jr., the son of Henry Francis Bangert, Sr. and Mary Kelly.
 Harry was born in Newark a few days after Christmas on December 27, 1914.
 Anna worked in the patent office of Bell Telephone Laboratories in Murray Hill, New Jersey.
 She was also a member of the Telephone Pioneers of America.
 Harry was a file maintenance coordinator with Western Electric in Union and Newark.
 He stood 5' 10" tall, weighed about 150 pounds, with blonde hair, blue eyes, and a light complexion with a receding hairline.